Lightning-AI/litgpt/README.md

 &nbsp;

-Deploy a pretrained or finetune LLM to use it in real-world applications.
-Deploy, automatically sets up a web server that can be accessed by a website or app.
+Deploy a pretrained or finetuned LLM to use it in real-world applications.
+Deploy automatically sets up a web server that can be accessed by a website or app.

 ```bash
 # deploy an out-of-the-box LLM